theblacklotus/quaesar/readme.md

  * The primary target is A500 512/512, which is the default configuration with accurate emulation settings.
  *  Still possible to configure options such as memory and CPU from the command line if needed.

+## 🔍Status

+It's very early days for the emulator.
+Currently it starts up and can display the kickstart screen, but not much can be done currently.
+The next steps are to implement basic commandline parsing so kickstart, floppy image, etc can be passed in.

 ## ✨ Coming features

 * No configuration UI.
 Running should be as easy as `quaesar file.adf / file.exe`.